patrole2024/Coursera-Courses/README.md

  #Coursera-Courses
 This is beginning of this project.
-I hope to see it through too end
+I hope to see it through too the end